 All about interest

-We offer both variable and fixed rate interest options for our Standard Loan and variable interest rate options for our Flexible Facility.
+We offer both variable and fixed rate interest options for our Standard Loan.

 - A variable interest rate changes with the Bank rate set by the Bank of England.
 We charge a margin above that rate.

 - Variable rates can go up or down in line with movements in the Bank rate.

 - A fixed interest rate is a combination of the money market rate (i.e. the rate AMC has to pay) and our margin.

 - Fixed rates are set for an agreed period – either the whole term of the loan or a shorter period.
 The actual rate is the one quoted on the day of completion.